 At the most general level, Mead uses the term 'society' to mean the ongoing social process that precedes both the mind and the self.
 Given its importance in shaping the mind and self, society to Mead represents the organized set of responses that are taken over by the individual in the form of the 'Me'.
 Thus, in this sense, individuals carry society around with them.
 And it is this that allows them, through self-criticism, to control themselves.
 Though Mead deals with the evolution of society, he has relatively little to say about society explicitly, in spite of its centrality in his theoretical system.
 His most important contributions are his thoughts on mind and self.
-Even John Baldwin, who sees a much more societal (macro) component in Mead's thinking, is forced to admit: 'the macro-component'
+Even John Baldwin, who sees a much more societal (macro) component in Mead's thinking, is forced to admit: 'the macro-components of Mead's theoretical system are not as well developed as the micro-component'